dvosburg/susemanager-contributions/uyuni-containerized/readme-dpv.md

 https://uyuni.server.fqdn/pub/bootstrap
 ```

-Copy the URL link desired from there, and run it from a root terminal on the client you wish to register.
+Copy the URL link to the specific bootstrap script desired from there, and run it from a root terminal on the client you wish to register.
 Here is an example:
 ```
 curl -Sks http://10.173.1.46/pub/bootstrap/bootstrap-ubuntu2204.sh | /bin/bash
 ```